 - o If a formal complaint of sexual harassment is filed, the Charter School may offer a voluntary informal resolution process, such as mediation, to the parties at any time prior to reaching a determination regarding responsibility.
-If the Charter School offers such a process, it will do the following: - Provide the parties with advance written notice of: - The requirements of the voluntary informal resolution process including the circumstances under which the parties are precluded from resuming a formal complaint of sexual harassment arising from the same allegations; - The parties' right to withdraw from the voluntary informal resolution process and resume the grievance process at any time prior to agreeing to a resolution; and - Any consequences resulting from participating in the voluntary informal resolution process, including the records that will be maintained or could be shared; and - Obtain the parties' advance voluntary, written consent to the informal resolution process.
+If the Charter School offers such a process, it will do the following: - Provide the parties with advance written notice of: - The allegations; - The requirements of the voluntary informal resolution process including the circumstances under which the parties are precluded from resuming a formal complaint of sexual harassment arising from the same allegations; - The parties' right to withdraw from the voluntary informal resolution process and resume the grievance process at any time prior to agreeing to a resolution; and - Any consequences resulting from participating in the voluntary informal resolution process, including the records that will be maintained or could be shared; and - Obtain the parties' advance voluntary, written consent to the informal resolution process. - The Charter School will not offer or facilitate an informal resolution process to resolve allegations that an employee sexually harassed a student.